boneskull/declutter/README.md

 - Subtitles: `subs/`

 > TODO: Compile a list of source code file extensions; publish this as a module & use it to create a "code" category.

+## API

+`declutter` exports a single function which accepts two parameters; the first is the directory to operate on, and the second is an options object corresponding to the CLI's flags.

 ## Development